webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Creatures-NPCs/Virgilius-the-Sorcerer.md

 ---
 aliases:
   - Virgilius the Sorcerer
 tags:
   - Compendium/CSRD/en/Creatures-NPCs
   - Creature
   - Creature/Kind/Creature
   - Creature/Level/7
   - Creature/Armor/0
   - Creature/Health/null
+title: Virgilius the Sorcerer
+collection: Creatures-NPCs
+kind: Compendium
 ---
 ## Virgilius the Sorcerer
 The most renowned of all the poet-sorcerers, Virgilius studies and uses the power of the written word to enhance his magical abilities.
 He keeps a black book, which is the source of his spells, and creates copper creatures to protect and defend him.
 He has a love of challenges, such as magician's battles, and seeks them out.